How to Make New Friends After 60

 Your guide to expanding your social circle, even if you’re an introvert.

 It’s healthy to spend some time alone.
-But if you constantly find yourself wishing you had more friends to call up for coffee or meet for dinner, you might be dealing with loneliness or social isolation.
+But if you constantly find yourself wishing you had more good friends to call up for coffee or meet for dinner, you might be dealing with loneliness or social isolation.

 Loneliness is the feeling of being alone, regardless of how often you socialize with others, explains the Centers for Disease Control and Prevention.
 Social isolation is a lack of social connections.